alexmengesha/Data-Challenge-Assignment/README.md

 The analysis underscored the pivotal role of 'infant underlying cause' and 'maternal factors' in shaping child mortality outcomes across various classification models.
 These findings highlight the intricate interplay between maternal health, infant care practices, and child survival rates.
-Any concerned bodies, academiciaons , practioneries should give match attension for these factors to prevent child mortality.
+Any concerned bodies, academicians , reactionaries should give match attention for these factors to prevent child mortality.
 ### Top Underlying Causes and Maternal Factors

 Visualization techniques elucidated the top five infant underlying causes and maternal factors contributing to child mortality.